puppetlabs/puppetlabs-postgresql/README.md

 Default value: `true`.

 ##### `password_hash`
 Sets the hash to use during password creation.
-If the password is not already pre-encrypted in a format that PostgreSQL supports, use the `postgresql_password` function to provide an MD5 hash here, for example:
+If the password is not already pre-encrypted in a format that PostgreSQL supports, use the `postgresql_password` function to provide an MD5 hash here.

+In Redshift, this can be set to false to specify PASSWORD DISABLE for new users.
+Note that this is not compatible with the CREATEUSER permission, and Redshift will raise an error if both are provided for the same user.

 ##### `update_password`
 If set to true, updates the password on changes.
 Set this to false to not modify the role's password after creation.